norahpack/GitLab/quiz.md

 (For this and future questions, the first 5 characters is plenty - neither Git nor I need the whole SHA.)

-9b257

 2. What is the SHA for the last commit associated with line 9 of this file?

-d1d83

 3. What did line 12 of this file say in commit d1d83?

-"2.
-I should really finish writing this."

 4. What changed between commit e474c and 82045?